 I made progress with every push – I was finally feeling like I would have my VBAC after all.
 After about 30 minutes of pushing the midwife asked if I wanted to reach down to touch his head.
 I have to admit, it was pretty powerful to feel his goopy little head there.
 It gave me that last bit of energy I needed to bring him earthside.

 After 45 minutes of pushing, we were finally ready to meet Enrique.
-Even with the epidural I was surprised the pressure in my bottom.
+Even with the epidural I was surprised by the pressure in my bottom.
 I’ve heard many birth stories where the woman refers to feeling like she needed to take the biggest poop of her life as the baby was emerging.
 After I pushed for what was supposed to be a 3rd time, the midwife stepped away.
 I could tell by the stinging sensation on my perineum he was crowning.
 The pressure was so intense and I wanted some relief.
 I took another deep breath and pushed a 4th time expecting his head to emerge – as I’ve seen dozens of times in birth videos.
 Instead, he came flying out plopped right on the bed, surprising everyone.
 I was so tired and gave it all I could.
 There were a few tears on my labia that needed stitches.

 Once the Dust Settled